How can we reward children responsibly?

 However, what I realized is that rewarding is more rewarding 😊

-The first issue I tried to fix with "organizing our rewarding system" was stopping everyday tantrums before leaving home.
-I understand totally it is more fun to stay at home or go to the ZOO instead of kindergarten (& work for me)... but life is not only about fun.
+But how do you reward your child in a way that leads to common happiness?
+The first issue I tried to fix with “organizing our reward system” was stopping everyday tantrums before leaving home.
+I understand totally it is more fun to stay at home or go to the ZOO instead of kindergarten (& work for me)… but life is not only about fun.
 Unfortunately 😕

 So we prepared a reward board and got some smiling face stickers.
-The plan was that she can collect stickers every day when we manage to leave the house in peace, or leave for home from kindergarten (yes, in the mornings "I do not want to go to kindergarten", in the afternoons "I do not want to go home"... funny, right?
+The plan was that she could collect stickers every day when we managed to leave the house in peace or leave for home from kindergarten (yes, in the mornings “I do not want to go to kindergarten”, in the afternoons “I do not want to go home”… funny, right?
 No, just when it is not your own kid doing that 😆), and when we start the bedtime routine (so in total max.
 3/day).
 Win-win you know 😀 The interesting thing was that even the recognition of the desirable behavior was a huuuge motivation!

 In addition, after collecting 70 stickers (which means min.
-24 days - but obviously it took longer, as not every day was a full success), she would get a small present that she selected when we started the whole stop-tantrums-by-rewarding-great-behavior project.
+24 days – but obviously it took longer, as not every day was a full success), she would get a small present that she selected when we started the whole stop-tantrums-by-rewarding-great-behavior project.
 And she did it.
 The improvement in her behavior and our quality of life became visible sooner than I expected!
-But I intentionally wanted to set a longer period for the whole process to ensure that the results stay with us.
+However, I intentionally wanted to set a longer period for the whole process to ensure that the results stay with us.

 Obviously, all families are different, and so are the issues we need to face.